killerHELIX/CaptainsLog/UseCaseExample.md

 ### Example (Taken from 430 project)
 **Print Graphical Plot to Screen**
-**Description: ** User can elect to print a graphical plot of specific data points to the screen.
+**Description**: User can elect to print a graphical plot of specific data points to the screen.

 **Basic Path**